jortuck/DriedSponge.net/content/projects/freddy.md

 ## About

-This bot was created using [Discord JDA](https://github.com/discord-jda/JDA){target="_blank"} (Java Discord API).
+This bot was created using [Discord JDA](https://github.com/discord-jda/JDA){target="\_blank"} (Java Discord API).
 I was inspired to make it after Google started cracking down on music bots that were using YouTube as an audio source.
 Because of this, my friends and I could no longer listen to music together in a discord call.
 While this bot I created still uses YouTube as an audio source, I doubt Google will send me a cease and desists letter because it's used personally, not commercially.
-If I do end up getting a letter from Google though, I would be proud of myself for managing to get their attention.
-My goal is to make it easy to self host, so people who need music in their Discord servers can have easy access to it.
+The repository includes instructions on how users can self-host the bot using Docker or any local Java runtime version 21 or up.

+Some features include:
+- Plays any song of your choice, as long as it's on YouTube.
+- YouTube searching enabled, no need to lookup URLs.
+- YouTube/Spotify playlist support for quickly adding your favorite songs to the queue.
+- Discord slash command support making it easy to control your music.
+- Queue up to 500 (can be configured) songs for you and your friends to listen to.

 ## Demo Video

 :VideoViewer{src="/videos/FreddyDemo.mp4" }